numbertheory/chatgpt-go/README.md

 It does carry on a conversation, but there are limits to how long the conversation can be.
 See `How it works` below.

 ```
 $ chatgpt-go
 Human> Tell me a joke.
-Why did the chicken go to the séance?
-To get to the other side.
+ChatGPT> Why did the chicken cross the playground?
+To get to the other slide!
 Human> Tell me the same joke, but with a flamingo.
-Why did the flamingo go to the séance?
-To get to the other side of the lake!
+ChatGPT> Why did the flamingo cross the playground?
+To get to the other pink slide!
 Human> exit
 ```